firebase/genkit/docs/plugins/firebase.md

 [`DecodedIdToken`](https://firebase.google.com/docs/reference/admin/node/firebase-admin.auth.decodedidtoken)
 as its only parameter.
 In this function, examine the user token and throw an error if the user fails to meet any of the criteria you want to require.

-See [Authorization and integrity](../auth.md) for a more thorough discussion of this topic.